piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 <div align = "center">

 #### Model Selection</div><br>
-The decision to implement the AR and ARMA models was influenced by the time-oriented arrangement of datasets as well as mission of building a forecasting model.
+The decision to implement the AR and ARMA models was influenced by the time-oriented arrangement of the project datasets as well as mission of building a forecasting model.
 Naturally, they are suitable for modeling the data at hand and approaching the research question.

 <br>From the original problem statement: